OnurArdaB/Phonebook/MANUAL.md

 ## Manual

-This is a simple console program which uses Binary Search Tree and AVL Tree for the process of holding the data.The program is implemented in GO.
+This is a simple console program which uses Binary Search Tree and AVL Tree for the process of holding the data.

 Options: